owner232/ICO-Website/README.md

 You can test connectivity by going on your ico website and creating a deposit, Note this will create a deposit on the website which will be waiting for you to send funds you can ignore it and it will timeout.
 We had a ton of people click the deposit button 20 times and make 20 deposit addresses and message us saying their coin timed out.
 When it didnt.

-Create an api key with everything but withdraw and anything related to it disabled. head over to your website/ip  with the ico site running on it, and add /admin to the url.
+Create an api key with everything but withdraw and anything related to it disabled. update priceticker.php with your api information to coinpayments hang on to the information because you have to add it in the admin panel too.

+head over to your website/ip  with the ico site running on it, and add /admin to the url.

 NOTE: THE CAPTCHA WILL NOT WORK UNTIL YOU EDIT LOGIN.PHP / LOGINS.PHP AND CHANGE THE CAPTCHA KEY TO YOUR DOMAIN